Western Iowa Tech Community College offers a variety of student services. Professionally trained staff and counselors are accessible to all students.

 Student Activities and Special Services

-Student Senate is a campus-wide student-run organization composed of students working together to promote cooperation and communication among the administration, the faculty, and student body.
-Student Senate is responsible for all recreation, social, and entertainment events that occur.
-They plan and coordinate activities on- and off-campus such as movie nights, treat days, WITStock, and much more in Student Senate meetings.
-All students are welcome to participate.
+Student Government is a campus-wide student-run organization composed of students working together to promote cooperation and communication among the administration, the faculty, and student body.
+Student Government is responsible for recreation, social, and entertainment events that occur.
+They plan and coordinate activities on- and off-campus such as movie nights, treat days, GLOW, and much more in Student Government meetings.

 Student Organizations and Clubs

 Students are encouraged to participate in one or more of the many student organizations.
 Several are associated with particular academic programs of study.
 Hobby interest clubs are also available depending on student interest.
-Each group must have a faculty advisor and must be chartered by the Student Senate.
+Each group must have a college advisor and must be chartered by Student Government.

 The Student Activities Office plans and coordinates a variety of special activities that involve community service activities, music groups, comedians, picnics, dances, club sports, and various trips.